4 Ways to Create Memorable Personal Learning Moments for Students

 Teach with enthusiasm and passion

 Passion with purpose doesn’t just translate to loving what you do.
-It also encourages others to do the same.
-This is certainly true in the classroom.
+It also encourages others to do the same, and this is certainly true in the classroom.
 Getting students excited about learning starts with a classroom teacher.

 When you teach a subject with passion, students take notice.
 They wonder what all the excitement is about.
 They get caught up in a subject that’s taught creatively and inspirationally.
 Student engagement once again lays the groundwork for outstanding personal learning moments.